 This website is bogus even though it looks identical to the legitimate site.
 Once a customer has updated their data, the phishers steal the identity and run up bills in your name or use the information to commit other crimes.

 A common phishing technique involves creating the impression that there is an immediate need for personal information, luring unsuspecting users to quickly click on a link to these bogus sites.
 By spamming large groups of people, phishers can convince up to five percent of email users to reveal sensitive and personal information.

 Even Scarier – Spear Phishing

 A step up in complexity is phishers who gather information about you or your company and use it make the email seem even more legit.

 For example, several Bower Web Solutions customers have received emails purporting to be from us requesting email passwords.
 How did they get this information?
-Most likely by looking up your domain on public whois directories to determine where your dns was hosted, much like old school telemarketers used the phone book to get your name and address before calling you.
+Usually just by looking up your domain on public whois directories to determine where your dns was hosted.
+This is much like old school telemarketers who used the phone book to get your name and address before calling.

 Email Fraud Prevention Tips

 One of the easiest ways to protect yourself from phishers is to take simple precautions: